This is a real love story wrapped in colorful intrigue.

 Anza looks at the statue and says, “That statue wasn’t there before," turning back with a quick glance at Phir he asks, "where’d it come from?”

 Duo speaks with a finger to his lips, “Quiet, they might hear.”

 Qingling looks around, and asks, “Who said that?”

-Phir Qi looks around with a quizzical frown and whispers to Amber, “We’ve got some interlopers.”
+Phir Qi looks around with a quizzical frown and whispers to Anza, “We’ve got some interlopers.”

 Anza looks around uncertain as to what he's looking for and shrugs his shoulders, “Inter what?”